-On bad days Simon cannot get out of bed at all because of fatigue and pain in his large joints and back.
+On bad days, Simon cannot get out of bed at all because of fatigue and pain in his large joints and back.
 On better days he can get out of bed, but only slowly and painfully, resting several times.
+He has to sit up in bed first, and lean on the bedside cabinet when standing up.
+He then has to stand still for a moment before walking, otherwise he feels dizzy.
 The pain is in his ... (etc.)